This post contains affiliate links. If you click on a link and make a purchase I earn a commission at no extra cost for you.

 What essential oils repel ticks?

-There are many essential oils but unfortunately, there are not many scientific studies yet on what essential oils repel ticks and how effective they are.
+There are many essential oils but unfortunately, there are not many scientific studies yet what essential oils repel ticks and how effective they are.
 In light of the lacking scientific evidence, all you can do is look at the properties of the oils and try out for yourself what essential oils repel ticks.

 Common essential oils for tick control